Glycols ethers in everyday life

 E-series glycol ethers are also used as intermediates and undergo further chemical reactions e.g. to esters.

 Propylene Glycol Ethers (PGEs) are high-performance industrial solvents.
 PGEs are based on reacting propylene oxide with varying chain alcohols.

 PGEs are used for paints and coatings, cleaners, inks, and a variety of other applications.
 In coating applications PGEs provide good solvency for a wide variety of resins including acrylic, epoxies, alkyds, polyesters, nitrocellulose and polyurethanes.
 For cleaners PGEs provide low toxicity, surface tension reduction, and provides good solvency for polar and nonpolar materials.
-As a chemical Intermediate PGEs can be used in combination with other glycol ethers or solvents to custom tailor properties to meet the full requirements of the formulation.
-In the electronics industry PGEs used in conjunction with other solvents in the manufacture of laminates and in semiconductor processes which are used to make circuit boards.
+As a chemical Intermediate, PGEs can be used in combination with other glycol ethers or solvents to custom tailor properties to meet the full requirements of the formulation.
+In the electronics industry, PGEs are used in conjunction with other solvents in the manufacture of laminates and in semiconductor processes which are used to make circuit boards.
 Other significant applications are agricultural, cosmetic, ink, textile and adhesives products.